Jozzeh/live-website/README.md

-# Jos De berdt Portfolio / CV
+# Jos De Berdt Portfolio / CV

 The project uses NextJS to render a static website and is just my portfolio / CV website.
 Each day a cronjob runs on the server to pull in the latest changes on the master branch.